 The Effective Ways to Use the Overdrive in Automatic Car

-But, auto manufacturers had to solve the challenge of creating a gearing that can adapt to higher speeds without frictional loss to the rear.
-The gearing also has to maintain lower RPM and put less strain on the engine.
+But, auto manufacturers had to solve the challenge of creating gearing that can adapt to higher speeds without frictional loss to the rear.
+The gearing also has to maintain a lower RPM and put less strain on the engine.
 It’s when the overdrive gear came into the equation.

-It brings the RPM of the engine down at a given road speed to facilitate better speed and fuel efficiency.
-It also helps your car to provide the best performance in higher speed cruising.
+It brings the RPM (Round Per Minute) of the engine down at a given road speed to facilitate better speed and fuel efficiency.
+It also helps your car to provide the best performance in higher-speed cruising.

 How to Use Overdrive in Automatic Car More Effectively?